yesnik/mysql-guides/README.md

 # SQL Guides

-SQL tips and solutions for MySQL, PostgreSQL
+SQL tips and solutions for MySQL